numtide/treefmt/docs/index.md

 ## Upcoming features

 - **IDE integration:** Most of developers are used to formatting a file upon save in the IDE.
 So far, you can't use `treefmt` for this purpose, but we're working on it 😀
-- **Pre-commit hook:** It's good to have your code checked for adherence to the project's standards before commit. `Treefmt` pre-commit hook won't let you commit if you have formatting issues.
+- **Pre-commit hook:** It's good to have your code checked for adherence to the project's standards before commit. `treefmt` pre-commit hook won't let you commit if you have formatting issues.
 - **Support of multiple formatters for one language:** In the current version, we advise you to avoid using multiple formatters for one and the same file type.
 This is because formatters are run in parallel and therefore may encounter issues while processing files.
 We are going to fix this issue soon, since there are cases when you may need more than one formatter per language.

 As a next step, learn how to [install] and [use] `treefmt`.